-WHAT IN TARNATION is a price guide guru?
-It’s a nickname I received in one of the first fan letters for my first book, the 1985-1986 Rock Record Albums Price Guide.
-That was—at least philosophically—the first of its kind: a price guide for record collectors that actually reflected the reality of the marketplace!
-2
+WHAT IN TARNATION is a Price Guide Guru?
+Well, it’s a nickname that I received in one of the first fan letters for my first book, the 1985-1986 Rock Record Album Price Guide.
+That was—at least philosophically—the first of its kind: a price guide for record collectors that actually reflected the reality of the current marketplace!
+1

 It was the sixth edition in a line of price guides for long-playing records (LPs) from O’Sullivan Woodside Publishers.
 The earlier editions were titled Record Albums Price Guide and had been compiled by two other authors, both of whom had left OW.

 I used “philosophically” above because the previous editions used a contrived formula based on age to assign values to old records.
 An album was assigned a value based on its age, not on the current supply and demand.

 My books changed all of that!